Osmosis. The word that haunts GCSE biology. But what actually is it?

 It's the movement of water from a high concentration to a low concentration through a partially permeable membrane.
 It happens in all living cells.
 It is used when plants are absorbing water through their roots.
 Inside the root cells before water has been taken in there should be a high concentration.
 So the process of Osmosis brings in water until there is a lower concentration than on the other side of the membrane.
 When it is used up the process begins again.

-And there will be love in the bodies of the elephants too,
+Oh well in 5 years time, We could be walking round the zoo, With the sun shining down over me and you, And there will be love in the bodies of the elephants too,

 And I'll put my hands over your eyes but you'll peek through.

-And we'll be laughing about how we used to smoke,
+'Cos I'll be laughing at all your silly little jokes, And we'll be laughing about how we used to smoke,

 All those stupid little cigarettes and drink stupid wine,